murtaugh/3Dverkstan-shield---modified-A4/README.md

 Based on the 3Dverk design, this is a smaller model, with a shield image designed for cutting on a Cricut

 * Original visor file: https://www.youmagine.com/designs/frame-for-oh-paper-visor-swedish-punch-hole-59-21
-* The shield file was modified by me (Tim Murtaugh github.com/murtaugh) to fit the visor
+* The shield file was modified by me (Tim Murtaugh github.com/murtaugh) to fit the visor and for automatic cutting on a Cricut.

 Contact Tim (@murtaugh, tim@monkeydo.biz) for more information.